sage-code/eve/manual/operators.md

 ## Single Symbols

 In the syntax description "..." represent content and ",,," represents a sequence of elements.
-In descriptions vertical bar "|" represents OR.
+In descriptions vertical bar "|" represents second alternative.
 Some operators can have multiple purposes depending on the context and data types.

 ## Delimiters